-It is not known whether avibactam and ceftazidime passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether Avycaz passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How is avibactam and ceftazidime given?

-Avibactam and ceftazidime is injected into a vein through an IV.
+Avycaz is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.